4M0D/Exploring-The-Unreal/README.md

 ### Should you read it?
 This text assumes familiarity with basic single-variable calculus of real functions , since that’s the natural gateway to calculus on complex-valued functions.
 Earlier exposure to epsilon-delta limits and intuitive vector calculus (like in *Div, Grad, Curl and All That* by H.M.
 Schey) helped me while writing, but I’ve done my best not to make them essential for enjoying the material.
 ### 📘 Topics covered so far
-- **Complex Numbers**: origin, representation, roots, and geometry
+- **Complex Numbers**: origins, point representation, roots, exponential form, and geometry of sets
-- **Towards Complex Calculus**: limits, differentiability, Cauchy-Riemann equations, and harmonic functions
+- **Towards Complex Calculus**: functions of a complex variable, the Riemann sphere, limits & continuity, complex differentiation, Cauchy–Riemann equations, and harmonic functions
-- **Elementary Functions**: polynomials, rational functions, exponentials, trigonometric and logarithmic functions
+- **Elementary Functions**: polynomials, rational functions, exponential, trigonometric, hyperbolic, and logarithmic functions, along with complex exponentiation and inverse trig functions
+- **Complex Integration**: contours and contour integrals, independence of path, Cauchy’s Integral Theorem (vector analysis and deformation approaches), Cauchy’s Integral Formula, bounds on analytic functions, and applications to harmonic functions
+### 📝 Currently in progress
+- **Series Representations for Analytic Functions**: sequences and series, Taylor and power series, convergence criteria, and related insights

-Upcoming chapters:
+### 🔮 Upcoming sections
-- **Complex Integration**
+- **Laurent series**
-- **Analytic Functions as Infinite Series**
+- **Further insights on convergence and residues**

 ### License
 This project is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).